apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 **Solutions:**

-Export object properties:
+Export object with state property:

 ```js